 Origination: NBC Studios Burbank, Stage 11

-Big Dog Productions in association with Universal Media Studios
+Produced by: Big Dog Productions in association with Universal Media Studios